vishal-sampath/The-meh-Game-Engine/README.md

-# The-meh-Game-Engine
+# The Meh Engine
-A meh Engine I wrote while learning Computer Graphics Programming
+Learning Computer Graphics by programming a barely passable game engine